su-karanps/gcp_instances/README.md

 # Google Cloud Platform (GCP) Instances

 This guide is meant to provide a concise resource for those doing machine learning (using PyTorch) or simulation work (in MATLAB) on GCP Compute Engine Instances.
 It also includes random Linux commands and tips/tricks that may come in handy.
-I must credit the [Stanford CS231n Google Cloud Tutorial Repository](https://github.com/cs231n/gcloud), which has helped me countless times with my instances.
+I must credit the [Stanford CS231n Tutorial Repository](https://github.com/cs231n/gcloud) for some of these links and instructions, which have helped me countless times with my own projects.

 (Last Updated on April 8, 2023)